eisin/notify-cloudtrail-events/README.md

 # notify-cloudtrail-events

-This lambda function is intended to be called repeatedly, it checks recent CloudTrail events and sends to SNS.
+This lambda function is intended to be called repeatedly, it checks recent CloudTrail events and sends summary text to SNS.

 ### Environments